QualiSystems/shell-traffic-standard/spec/traffic_standard.md

 ### Families & Models
 The traffic generator Shell standard supports both physical and virtual traffic generators and controllers and includes modelling for both a traffic application (controller) and a traffic generator device (chassis).

 The traffic generator is modeled per vendor; for example a traffic generator server will be modeled as "Ixia Traffic Generator" or "Spirent Traffic Generator".
 A specific traffic generator can be associated with multiple traffic controllers and vice versa; for example an "Ixia Traffic Generator" can be associated with multiple "IxNetwork" and "IxLoad" traffic controllers, and an "IxNetwork" traffic controller can be associated with multiple "Ixia Traffic Geneartor" traffic generator devices.
-The association between a traffic generator and a traffic controller is done via an attribute named "Controller Group", and multiple traffic controllers are part of the same controller group in case those controllers can be used to access the same traffic generator devices.
+The association between traffic generators and traffic controllers is done via an attribute named "Controller Group", and multiple traffic controllers are part of the same controller group in case those controllers can be used to access the same traffic generator devices.
+A traffic controller can be part of multiple controller groups and in this case the "Controller Group" attribute should hold a comma-separated list of groups ("group1,group2" for example).

 ### User flows and Shell configuration